-4.5.2 Properties of EROs
+4.4.2 Properties of EROs

 Fig. 4.6 also shows that whether or not a galaxy reaches ERO colours during its post-starburst evolution mainly depends on how early its burst took place.
-All starbursts earlier than z = 2.5 easily meet the R - K > 5 criterion, only those earlier than z < 3 the I - K > 4 threshold.
+All starbursts earlier than z = 2.5 undergoing only passive evolution after the burst easily meet the R - K > 5 criterion, only those earlier than z = 3 the I - K > 4 threshold.
 Clearly the redder the colour of an ERO, the higher must have been the redshift when its starburst was triggered.
-A dust-free ERO with R-K>5.5 or 6 for example must have had its starburst at z>3 or z>4.
-These (post-)starburst galaxies must have evolved passive since then, i.e. over a time span of 1 or 2 Gyr.
-This implies that the K20 EROs (Cimatti et al., 2002a), which are observed to be very massive at $z\approx2$ where they are currently observed, must not have accreted any significant amounts of gas to fuel new SF between z=3-4 and z=2.
-At best, they could have increased their mass by dry mergers - if those existed already - during this timespan.
+A dust-free ERO with R - K > 5.5or 6 for example must have had its starburst at z > 3 or z > 4.
+These (post-)starburst galaxies must have evolved passively since then, i.e. over a time span of 1 - 2 Gyr.
+This implies that the K20 EROs (Cimatti et al., 2002a), which are observed to be very massive at $z \approx 2$ where they are currently observed, must not have accreted any significant amounts of gas to fuel new SF between z = 3 - 4 and z = 2.
+At best, they could have increased their mass by dry mergers - if those existed already - during this time-span.
 This explains the old ages of several Gyrs found by Cimatti et al. (2002a).
+Starbursts triggered at z < 2 do not undergo an ERO phase even in the case of purely passive evolution, so that all z < 2 EROs must show at least some amount of dust